Get help from an adoption attorney in Greenville, South Carolina, call Greenville Family Law today.

 How long does the process take?

-Like cost, the length of the adoption process is one of the most asked questions and one of the hardest to answer with any degree of certainty.
+Like cost, the length of the South Carolina adoption process is one of the most asked questions and one of the hardest to answer with any degree of certainty.
 The amount of time you and your family spend on a waiting list depends on a variety of factors that are often outside of your control.
 However, some factors that result in lengthy wait times are within your control and often have to do with how specific your search process is.
 Issues such as the ethnicity, age and health of a child can play a big role in determining wait time.
-A seasoned adoption attorney will explain that your own restrictions (or lack thereof) can often lead to dramatically longer or shorter waits.
+A seasoned adoption attorney in Greenville, SC will explain that your own restrictions (or lack thereof) can often lead to dramatically longer or shorter waits.

 How long until adoption is finalized?

 As mentioned previously, finalization is the last step in the adoption process.
-An experienced adoption attorney knows that it can take many months or even years to finally get to the stage where a child is placed in your care.
+An experienced adoption attorney in Greenville knows that it can take many months or even years to finally get to the stage where a child is placed in your care.
 Once this happens it typically takes another three to six months of placement for the adoption to be legally finalized.
 That being said, individual cases can vary and there are some circumstances where finalization may be delayed.

 Will adopted children know about their birth family?

 The extent of information that your adopted child ultimately learns about his or her birth family is a function of how open or closed the adoption process is.
-A professional adoption attorney will explain that this is something that the birth family and adopted family must agree on together.
+A professional adoption attorney in Greenville, SC will explain that this is something that the birth family and adopted family must agree on together.
 If the adoption is open and continued contact with the birth family is allowed, obviously the child will know a great deal about the birth parents.
 If the adoption is somewhat open, only some details may be given to the child and the age at which this happens can vary greatly.
 In closed adoptions, very little beyond medical information is provided to adoptive parents and little if any contact between the adopted child and the birth family will exist.

 Can a mother revoke her consent?